Major Overview

 Description

 Landscape architecture is primarily concerned with the quality and design of the environment.
 It focuses on all aspects of landscape and land use planning, design and management; the restoration and rehabilitation of disturbed environments; and the design and management of outdoor spaces to create exciting, functional and attractive environments that will contribute to the life of the community.
 The Landscape Architecture major shares a number of units with the Architecture major.
 As such, cross-disciplinary content, collaboration and learning are key features of these majors.
-Other points of distinction include an emphasis on discovery through drawing; grounding in cultural landscapes and integration of culturally diverse content; engagement with contexts that are local, regional and international; and an embedding across learning areas of a deep appreciation for sustainability.
+Other points of distinction include an emphasis on discovery through drawing; grounding in cultural landscapes and integration of culturally diverse content; engagement with contexts that are local, regional and international; and an embedding across learning areas of a deep appreciation for ecologically sensitive design and sustainability.
 By studying this major you will develop essential skills in critical thinking, providing you with a strong understanding in the practical, as well as the theoretical, art of landscape design.
 It will provide you with the foundation to pursue a professional postgraduate qualification in Landscape Architecture.
 Landscape architects work on a variety of scales, ranging from major regional projects to smaller urban developments which include industrial, commercial, institutional, recreational and residential environments.

 Outcomes